anuragt96/JS_practice/README.md

 7. Write a program in JavaScript to check grade calculator.
 8. Write a program in JavaScript to display day of the week using switch case.
 9. Write a program in JavaScript to check if a number is divisible by 5 and 11.
-10.Write a program in JavaScript to check if a character is a vowel or consonant.
+10. Write a program in JavaScript to check if a character is a vowel or consonant.

 ## 📌 Loops (for, while, do-while)